-- Council must consider, and make decisions on, any matter being considered by Council fairly and on the merits. - Any person whose rights will be directly affected by a decision of the Council is entitled to: - a) communicate their views by written submission; - b) subsequently speak to their submission or to have a person speak on their behalf; and - c) have their interests considered. - For the purposes of subclauses (1) and (2), a decision of Council means the following - a) a resolution made at a Council meeting; - b) a resolution made at a meeting of a Delegated Committee; or - the exercise of a power or the performance of a duty or function of Council by a member of Council staff or a Community Asset Committee under delegation.
+- 1) Council must consider, and make decisions on, any matter being considered by Council fairly, impartially and on the merits of the matter, by taking into account relevant, factual information. - 2) In accordance with principles of natural justice, any person whose rights will be directly affected by a decision of the Council is entitled to: - a) communicate their views by written submission; - b) subsequently speak to their submission or to have a person speak on their behalf; and - c) have their interests considered. - 3) For the purposes of sub-clauses (1) and (2), a decision of Council means the following - a) a resolution made at a Council meeting; - b) a resolution made at a meeting of a Delegated Committee; or - c) the exercise of a power or the performance of a duty or function of Council by a member of Council staff or a Community Asset Committee acting under delegation.